flaf/miscellaneous/puppet/modules/puppetserver/README.md

 launch the command `mcrypt -d "etc_${date}.tar.gz.nc"` and you have to give the password `mcrypt_pwd`.

+**Remark:** if the server if an autonomous server, so with a Puppetdb service, the puppetdb is saved in `/etc/puppetdb-backup/`.

 The `authorized_backup_keys` parameter allows to set ssh public keys which will be put in the `~/.ssh/authorized_keys` file of the Unix account `ppbackup`.
 Indeed, this account